-As shown in Figure 5-6 and Tables 5-1012 and 5-13, the inventory of the Heritage Grove Development Co.
-Specific Plan reflects both the "Urban Centers" portion (annexed and zoned in 2023) and "Phase 1a and Phase 1b" portions, and includes a combined capacity for 3,6373,385 units: including 1,1231,154 lower-income units, 376-336 moderateincome units, and 2,1381,895 above moderate-income units.
-This includes sites within both the "Urban Centers" portion of the Specific Plan (available in 2023) and the Phase 1 Portion, which will be annexed in the near-term.
+As shown in Figure 5-6 and Tables 5-12 and 5-13, the inventory of the Heritage Grove Development Co.
+Specific Plan reflects both the "Urban Centers" portion (annexed and zoned in 2023) and Phase 1a and Phase 1b portions, and includes a combined capacity for 3,385 units: including 1,154 lower-income units, 336 moderate-income units, and 1,895 above moderate-income units.
 The sites within the Heritage Grove Development Co.
 Specific Plan are anticipated to include higher density housing at a variety of densities, consistent with the assumptions described in the "Methodology" section.
-Furthermore, to not reflect an overconcentration of lower-income housing, sites designated Mixed Use Village and consistent with the City's RHNA income distribution, the inventory that are larger than 10 acres within the Heritage Grove Development Co.
-Specific Plan, including Sites HG-PA-1-A, HG-PA-1-C, HG-PA-2, HG-PA-4, and HG-PA-5, are assumed to be mixed-income sites with 60 percent of residential capacity would accommodate the lower-income housing need, 20 percent of residential capacity would accommodate the moderate-income housing need, and 20 percent of residential capacity would accommodate the above moderate-income housing need, which is generally consistent with the City's RHNA income distribution on sites designated Mixed Use Village.
+Furthermore, to not reflect an overconcentration of lower-income housing, sites designated Mixed Use Village that are larger than 10 acres within the Heritage Grove Development Co.
+Specific Plan, including Sites HG-PA-1-A, HG-PA-1-C, HG-PA-2, HG-PA-4, and HG-PA-5, are assumed to be mixed-income sites with 60 percent of residential capacity would accommodate the lower-income housing need, 20 percent of residential capacity would accommodate the moderate-income housing need, and 20 percent of residential capacity would accommodate the above moderate-income housing need, which is generally consistent with the City's RHNA income distribution.
 HG-PA-1-B and HG-PA-1-D are also designated as Mixed Use Village, but these sites are less than 10 acres and are included as lower income sites.
-All other areas designated Medium High Density Residential and Medium Density Residential are assumed to accommodate above moderate-income housing.- To account for the potential for non-residential development on sites designated Mixed Use Village, the inventory incorporates assumptions for residential uses from the draft concepts proposed for the plan area that range from 10 percent of total capcity for residnetial uses on PA-02, to 55 percent of total capcity for residnetial uses on Sites HG-PA-01-A, HG-PA-01-B, HG-PA-01-C, HG-PA-01-D, to 75 percent of total capcity for residnetial uses on HA-PA-04, and 80 percent of total capcity for residnetial uses on HG-PA-05.
+All other areas designated Medium High Density Residential and Medium Density Residential are assumed to accommodate above moderate-income housing.
+To account for the potential for non-residential development on sites designated Mixed Use Village, the inventory incorporates assumptions for residential uses from the draft concepts proposed for the plan area that range from 10 percent of total capacity for residential uses on PA-02, to 55 percent of total capacity for residential uses on Sites HG-PA-01-A, HG-PA-01-B, HG-PA-01-C, HG-PA-01-D, to 75 percent of total capacity for residential uses on HA-PA-04, and 80 percent of total capacity for residential uses on HG-PA-05.
 These assumptions are included as part of Table 5-12.